jonasheschl/SpellCheckers-Inc/magicians-agency/solution/solution.md

 # Solution for SpellCheckers Inc.

-To solve this challenge, players must first overwrite one of the default magic database files to configure a json file to be detected as jpeg.
-After this players must craft and invoke a json file read by a custom templating engine to read the flag.
+To solve this challenge, players must first overwrite one of the default magic database files to configure a json file to be detected as an image.
+After this, players must craft and invoke a json file, read by a custom templating engine to read the flag.
 Both these files must be specifically crafted polyglots to exploit parser differentials.

 ## Overwriting the mime database

 To get the flag, players must upload a json file and pass it to `rebuild/index.php`.
 Players can furthermore upload new magicians using `administration.php`.
 What stops players from uploading json files directly is a mime check in `administration.php` enforcing the uploaded files to be jpeg.
 This check is performed using the `file` utility.
+PHP json parsing is quite strict in what is allows as a json and will not parse files where data is appended or prepended.

 When a magician is uploaden ".magic" is appended to the chosen magician name.
 The name is not sanitized however, so players can add files ending in ".magic" to the system by naming a magician `../../../and/so/on`.
 One such file is